-Strategic time horizons are increasingly becoming the subject of thoughtful discussions within philanthropic organizations, causing a shift away from in-perpetuity models as the default approach.
-Driven by our mission to help donors around the world create thoughtful and effective philanthropy, Rockefeller Philanthropy Advisors is exploring how these decisions are being made, and how they impact the overall approach and operations of donors and their institutions.
+Strategic time horizons–the length of time for which a philanthropic organization chooses to actively carry out its mission–have increasingly become a subject of consideration within philanthropic organizations, with many moving away from in-perpetuity models as the default.
+Driven by our mission to accelerate philanthropy in pursuit of a just world, Rockefeller Philanthropy Advisors explores how time horizon decisions are being made, and how those decisions impact the overall approach and operations of donor institutions and their partners.

-Focused on foundation giving, this report includes a global exploration of various dimensions of strategic time horizons and examines strategies and operations, as well as perceived advantages and disadvantages of different philanthropic timeframes.
+Focused on foundation giving, this report includes a global exploration of various dimensions of strategic time horizons.
+It examines strategies and operations, as well as perceived advantages and disadvantages of different philanthropic timeframes.

 Details the significance of strategic time horizons to philanthropy and how being intentional about the choice can help further one’s mission, vision, and values.
 The first of a two-volume series, this guide provides an essential framework for how to select a time horizon that aligns with one’s vision and goals.